Appendix (anatomy): History

 Three morphotypes of cecal-appendices can be described among mammals based primarily on the shape of the cecum: a distinct appendix branching from a rounded or sac-like cecum (as in many primate species), an appendix located at the apex of a long and voluminous cecum (as in the rabbit, greater glider and Cape dune mole rat), and an appendix in the absence of a pronounced cecum (as in the wombat).
-In addition, long narrow appendix-like structures are found in mammals that either lack an apparent cecum (as in monotremes) or lack a distinct junction between the cecum and appendix-like structure (as in the koala).
+In addition, long, narrow appendix-like structures are found in mammals that either lack an apparent cecum (as in monotremes) or lack a distinct junction between the cecum and appendix-like structure (as in the koala).
 A cecal appendix has evolved independently at least twice and represents yet another example of convergence in morphology between Australian marsupials and placentals in the rest of the world.
-Although the appendix has been lost by numerous species, it has also been maintained for more than 80 million years in at least one clade.
+Although numerous species have lost the appendix has been lost by numerous species, it has also been maintained for more than 80 million years in at least one clade.

-A 2013 study estimated that the appendix independently evolved in different animals 32-38 times but had been lost no more than six times.
+A 2013 study estimated that the appendix independently evolved in different animals 32-38 times, but was lost no more than six times.
 A 2017 study of an updated database yielded similar results, with estimates of at least 29 gains and at most 12 losses (all of which were ambiguous).
 This suggests that the cecal appendix has a selection advantage and is not vestigial.
 It appears to be associated with greater longevity.
 For example, a 2023 study reported protective functions against diarrhea in young primates.